Membership and Ministry

 Ministry at Sunshine Cathedral

-Our goal at Sunshine Cathedral is for every member to be a minister and every ministry to be a team.
+Our goal at Sunshine Cathedral is for every member to be fully engaged in the life of the church.
 We are dependent on and grateful to the volunteers and financial contributors who make ministry possible day after day here at Sunshine Cathedral.
 In addition to our volunteers, the Cathedral has a Board of Directors and a professional staff.

-The Senior Pastor is the personnel director for the staff and is “responsible for the duties of teacher, preacher, and spiritual leader” of the Cathedral.
-As the spiritual leader, the Senior Pastor (aka “Canon Pastor”) is expected to cast the vision for the Cathedral.
+The Senior Minister is the personnel director for the staff and is “responsible for the duties of teacher, preacher, and spiritual leader” of the Cathedral.
+As the spiritual leader, the Senior Minister is expected to cast the vision for the Cathedral.

-Serving with the Pastor are the Canons who make up the executive staff.
-“Canons of the Cathedral shall serve as senior management of the ministries of the Cathedral.”
+Serving with the Senior Minister are the members of the senior staff who function “as senior management of the ministries of the Cathedral.”

 Inclusive Language at Sunshine Cathedral